-- Request that e-books and e-media (already owned by the library) are placed on reserve if you are teaching off-campus.
-(Quick tip: in MIDCAT, filter your search by “E-books & online resources.”)
+- Request that e-books and e-media (already owned by the library) are placed on reserve (Quick tip: in MIDCAT, filter your search by “E-books & online resources.”)

 - Request that portions of a print book are scanned and emailed to you (as copyright and staffing allow)

-Finally, for brand-new purchase requests please use the Suggest a Library Purchase form.
+Finally, for new purchase requests (i.e. print book, e-book, DVD) and new streaming media requests, please use the Request a Library Purchase form.